halbux/sparselizard/README_GET_STARTED.md

     - double click in the middle of the window then select 'All view options' at the bottom of the box that appeared
     - go to the 'General' tab
-    - tick the 'Adapt visualisation grid' box
+    - tick the 'Adapt visualization grid' box
     - Set 'Maximum recursion level' to 3 and 'Target visualization error' to the smallest possible value then press enter.
 Now you have a finer solution!
 Since the solution is a mechanical displacement you might want to see the deflection in 3D by double clicking in the middle of the window then selecting